 Dr. Henry Morris’ Institute of Creation Research launched the Creation and Earth History Museum in 1992.
 For 16 years, ICR developed and grew the exhibits with a mission to equip believers with evidence of the Bible’s accuracy and authority through scientific research, educational programs, and media presentations, all conducted within a thoroughly biblical framework.
 Upon ICR’s move to Texas in 2008, the entire museum and its contents were sold to Scantibodies Laboratory, Inc.

-The Creation and Earth History Museum remains dedicated to the biblical account of science and history.
-The facilities include a 10,000 sq. ft. showcase for a literal six-day creation and young earth, including a human anatomy exhibit, life-size tabernacle display, age of the earth cave and more.
+The Creation and Earth History Museum remains dedicated to the Biblical account of science and history.
+The facilities include a 10,000 square foot showcase of a literal six-day creation and a young earth, including a human anatomy exhibit, life-size tabernacle display, an age of the earth cave, and more.

-Being a Christian myself I was wary that this museum might lean on the cheesy side; however, when I got there and started walking around I found that this was not the case.
-The museum itself was really well done with large interactive exhibits and lots of interesting information.
+Being a Christian myself, I was wary that this museum might lean on the cheesy side; however, when I got there and started walking around, I found that this was not the case.
+The museum was well laid out with extensive interactive exhibits and lots of interesting information.
 Here is how I feel the museum was split.

 Creation of the Earth and History

 The very start of the museum features the Biblical account of the creation of the Earth from day one to seven.
-Once you got to day 6 they even had lots of live reptiles in cages that you could see and I was told interact with on some tours.
+Once you got to day six, they even had lots of live reptiles in cages that you could see, and I was told interact with on some tours.

-When you leave the Earth history area you will go into the exhibit they have on the body and its intricacies.
-I found this area really interesting as it talks about many different parts of the body and their elaborate and unique structure.
+When you leave the Earth history area, you will go into the exhibit they have on the body and its intricacies.
+I found this area interesting as it talks about many different parts of the body and their elaborate and unique structure.

-While the museum itself is obviously focused completely on the Christian representation of history I feel like many people would enjoy looking through the museum and pondering some of its questions if they came in with an open mind.
+While the museum itself is naturally focused entirely on their interpretation of the Christian representation of history, I feel like many people would enjoy looking through the museum as it was structured well and had a lot of interactive exhibits.